 Varnish Software’s Varnish Cloud offering is available on Google Cloud Platform as a single virtual machine (VM), pay-as-you-go (PAYG) solution.
 Each VM image contains the latest version of each Varnish Software product, optimized for use with the Google Cloud Platform Compute Engine.

-There are five products and eleven types of VM images accessible at the current stage.
+There are four products and eight types of VM images accessible at the current stage.

 To quickly set up a Varnish Software environment on the Google Cloud Platform using GCP Marketplace:

-The configuration files are located in different places based on what kind of instances you are running, Varnish Cache (VC), Varnish Cache Plus (VCP) or Varnish Custom Statistics (VCS)
+The configuration files are located in different places based on what kind of instances you are running, Varnish Enterprise, Varnish Enterprise, Varnish Cache or Varnish Custom Statistics (VCS)

 In this section, we cover configuration basics.
 For more details and advanced configuration possibilities, please select the links below.